kpbarrett/obsidian-tasks-skedpal-plugin/.continue/rules/general.md

 ### Escalation Procedure (All Roles except Engineer):
 - When escalating issues:
   - Add comment explaining need for reassignment
-  - Remove existing role label and add `role: engineer` label
+  - Remove existing role label and add `role:engineer` label
   - **DO NOT** assign to GitHub users - role labels indicate Engineer responsibility
   - Keep issue open (do not close)

 ### Label Management (All Roles except Engineer):
 - **DO NOT** add priority or role labels to new issues
 - **Escalate to Engineer** if issue requires reassignment or priority change
-- **Only add `role: engineer` label** when escalating issues for reassignment
+- **Only add `role:engineer` label** when escalating issues for reassignment

 # Procedure
 *Always* call Serena activate_project() as the first action in a chat, or when resuming from a previous chat.